chaoge525/soafee_demo/documentation/yocto-layers.rst

 ^^^^^^^^^^^^^^^^^

 Yocto distribution layer providing top-level and general policies for the EWAOL images.
-For more details, please see :ref:`High-Level Architecture`.
+For more details, please see :ref:`overview_high-level_architecture`.

 meta-ewaol-tests
 ^^^^^^^^^^^^^^^^